danielgeng/cs249_data_science/final_exam/my_answers/voting/README.txt

 A simple measure and visualization of polarization would be the kurtosis subtracted from 10.
 Initially, I used the multiplicative inverse of kurtosis, but I felt that subtracting from 10 provided results that were easier to visualize.
+The same polarization measure was calculated on Democrat-only and Republican-only data; as expected, these values were much lower than the total polarization value.

 The roll call data codes are as follows (voteview.com):
 0 - Not a member